State Estimation

 using Ipopt

-analysis = dcLavStateEstimation(system, device, Ipopt.Optimizer)
+analysis = dcLavStateEstimation(monitoring, Ipopt.Optimizer)

 By computing the bus voltage angles, the function solves the DC state estimation model.